 With regards to the latter, if you get lucky, you’ll hail a driver that knows the temple by its English name “Golden Temple.”

 On Google Maps, it’s called Siam Mongkok Temple.

 However, you might be better off trying to use the name of the adjacent pagoda, Wat Mongkol Serei Kien Khleang, or showing the driver a pin on your phone.

-At any rate, the real Golden Temple is located here.
+At any rate, the real Golden Temple of Phnom Penh is located here.

 The official hours of operation are listed as 8am to 5pm, however, these are subject to change for observing various Buddhist holidays and festivals.

 Visiting earlier in the day is recommended, particularly on weekends, when the heat and crowds are minimal.

 We advise against trying to go to/from the temple from the city center on weekdays during the hours of 7-9am and 11:30am-1:30pm, and 5-6pm every day, due to severe traffic congestion crossing the bridge.

 If you do choose to go at these days/times, make sure you factor in additional 20-30 minutes of travel time, depending on where you’re trying to go next in the city center.

 The centerpiece of the temple grounds is the imposing hall completely smothered in gold [paint].